Namenega/s19_Piscine_CPP/README.md

 Use of Construct/Destruct: Yes			|	No
 ```

 Also, the *new* operator allocates memory **then** calls the constructor.
-Same goes with *delete* that calls the destructor than deallocates the memory.
+Same goes with *delete* that calls the destructor then deallocates the memory.

 To use it :